jneb802/valheim_GPT_Localization/README.md

 ## Requirements and dependencies
 1. Python >=3.7.1
 2. GPT api key
-3. openai library
+3. openai python library
-4. python-dotenv library
+4. python-dotenv python library

 ## How to Install and Run